nientedidecente/nientedidecente.github.io/_posts/en/2020-05-25-stop-saying-c-cpp.md

 If I ever found myself stuck with an old compiler limited to C++98, I would just switch to C. Not because C++98 is a bad language, but because I work mainly with C (for a living) and C++17/20 (in my side projects).
 And I honestly do not know what would my toolset be in C++98.
 Do I have non-type template parameters?
 What parts of STL are available?
 Smart pointers are not present...can I use [boost](https://www.boost.org) for them?
 Delegate constructors are not available...right?

-In the end, just a suggestion: if you need to learn C++ in order to enter into the gamedev scene, learn a *modern* C++ and jump right into C++17, at least.
+In the end, just a suggestion: if you need to learn C++ in order to enter the gamedev scene, learn a *modern* C++ and jump right into C++17, at least.
 Even C++20 given that it a complete standard and all the major compilers' support is reaching the final stages.

 Here some C++17-ready game engines: